DIYBookScanner/spreads/README.rst

    :alt: command-line interface

 A text-only command-line interface that exposes each step as a subcommand.
-Ideal for controlling a scanner over SSH and for comand-line fetishists.
+Ideal for controlling a scanner over SSH and for command-line fetishists.

 Getting Started